Despite a push for fully-electric and hybrid vehicles, gasoline use remains high.

 Preferred gas suppliers might already be listed in your franchise agreement.
 If not, consult with your legal help.

 The goal is to maximize profits for your gas station business.
-So, an honest rate comparison for the sale percentage owed to the supplier is helpful.
+So, an honest rate comparison for the sale percentage owed to the supplier is helpful, as is understanding your personal guarantees in a franchise agreement and how they affect your financial risk.

 Hopefully, this quick overview has been valuable.
 Next, we’ll discuss typical costs you should expect.